MartinaB91/project5-task-app-front/README.md

 ### Local deployment
 1. Log into your GitHub account and locate this project.
 2. Create your local workspace and clone the project to your folder by using CLI command “git clone https://github.com/MartinaB91/project5-task-app-front.git”.
+3. Create a "Procfile" and add following text "web: npm run start".
-3. Start app by CLI command "npm start".
+4. Start app by CLI command "npm start".

 ### Heroku deployment
 This project is deployed to Heroku.
 Below the steps taken to deploy is described.